cameri/nostream/deploy/README.md

 relays (`nostream-blue`, `nostream-green`) behind HAProxy on `127.0.0.1:8008`.
 Postgres, Redis, and migrations are unchanged.

-With `RELAY_BROADCAST_FANOUT=true` (default in the HAProxy compose file), both relays publish accepted events to a shared Redis stream; each cluster primary subscribes and fans out to its workers so live WebSocket clients stay in sync when HAProxy balances across blue and green.
+The HAProxy compose file **always sets `RELAY_BROADCAST_FANOUT=true` on relay services** (even if bootstrap `.env` leaves it `false` for the single-relay stack).
+Both relays publish accepted events to a shared Redis stream; each cluster primary subscribes and fans out to its workers so live WebSocket clients stay in sync when HAProxy balances across blue and green.

 Do **not** run the single-relay `docker-compose.yml` stack and the HAProxy stack at the same time: both bind `127.0.0.1:8008`.
 Stop the old stack before starting